5 Ways to Turn "I'm Bored" into "That Was Fun!"

 How can I reduce screen time when my child is bored?

 Create a "boredom jar" filled with activity ideas written on paper.
 Set up activity stations around the house.
 Have art supplies easily accessible.
 Schedule screen-free times and stick to them.
 Model non-screen entertainment yourself.
 Outdoor time is the best screen alternative.
+For more tips on digital wellness for children, check out our detailed guide.

 What outdoor activities work for different ages?